dylan-lang/dylan-tool/README.md

 the way everyone currently expects to work on Dylan.
 Better support for numbered versions can come later.

-* Workspace file should only need to be a list of packages to work on and their deps should be looked up in the catalog if not listed in the workspace file.
-Putting deps in the workspace file is mainly useful for NEW projects.

 * Deps of the form "pkg/*" should just be "pkg", meaning the latest version.